SpoonySimone/PlaytimeCommand/README.md

 The mod provides some unique features, such as:
 - **Plug and play**: Requires zero configuration, in fact there isn't even one!
 - **Accurate playtime**: This mod uses the same playtime that's tracked by Minecraft itself, ensuring accurate data without relying on other methods!
+- **Playtime leaderboard**: Create a leaderboard which shows your most active online players!
 - **Full Geyser support**: Use Playtime Command with Minecraft Bedrock usernames just like you would with Minecraft Java usernames!
 - **Lightweight and simple code**: Uses almost zero resources and is designed to allow you to update your server without needing to update Playtime Command (except some rare occurrences)!
 - **Automatic update checker**: Playtime Command automatically checks for updates on startup and will let you know via a message in console if there is one.